1979 Atlantic hurricane season: Hurricane Frederic

 Satellite imagery and ship observations indicated that a tropical depression developed at 06:00 UTC on August 29, while located about 270 mi south-southwest of the southernmost island of Cape Verde.
 By 12:00 UTC the next day, the depression strengthened into Tropical Storm Frederic.
 Further intensification occurred, with the storm becoming a hurricane on September 1.
 However, outflow from Hurricane David caused Fredric to weaken back to a tropical storm early the following day.
 While moving across the northern Leeward Islands on September 4, bringing gusty winds and heavy rainfall to some islands.
 In Sint Maarten, a fishing boat sank, killing seven people.
-Strong winds were observed in the United States Virgin Islands.
+Strong winds were observed in the United States Virgin Islands (USVI).
 On Saint Thomas, the roofs of three large apartment buildings were blown off, leaving about 50 families homeless.
 Additionally, flooding destroyed four houses and impacted 50 others.
 Numerous houses on Saint Croix also suffered water damage.
 Around midday on September 4, Frederic made landfall in Humacao, Puerto Rico with winds of 50 mph (85 km/h).
 Flooding on the island forced over 6,000 people to flee their homes in search of shelter.
 Numerous roads were closed due to landslides and inundation.
 At least nine cities experienced flooding.
+Puerto Rico and the USVI both experienced at least $5 million in damage.

-After crossing Puerto Rico, Frederic briefly re-emerged into the Caribbean Sea, before making landfall near Santo Domingo, Dominican Republic with winds of 45 mph (75 km/h) at 00:00 UTC on September 6.
-Minimal impact was reported in that country, though heavy rainfall, exceeding 24 in in some places, compounded damage inflicted by Hurricane David.
+After crossing Puerto Rico, Frederic briefly re-emerged into the Caribbean Sea, before making landfall near Santo Domingo, Dominican Republic, with winds of 45 mph (75 km/h) at 00:00 UTC on September 6.
+Heavy rainfall, exceeding 24 in in some places, compounded damage inflicted by Hurricane David.
 Frederic weakened further while crossing Hispaniola.
 Later on September 6, the system briefly re-emerged into the Atlantic Ocean, but land interaction with the island weakened it to a tropical depression.
-The storm crossed the Windward Passage and then made landfall in southeastern Guantánamo Province of Cuba early on September 7.
-Due to the weak nature of Frederic, minimal impact was reported.
+The storm crossed the Windward Passage and then made landfall in southeastern Guantánamo Province of Cuba early on September 7, leaving minimal impact.
 It then moved along, or just offshore the southern coast of Cuba.
 While situated south of Matanzas Province early on September 9, the system re-strengthened into a tropical storm.
 Despite land interaction with Cuba, Frederic continued to intensify.